 22. Curtain Privacy Screens

 The curtains can match the color of the furniture, outdoors or indoors.
 Use them to create privacy.

 23. Freestanding PVC Pipe and Curtain Privacy Screen

-Find PVC pipes and bed sheets to make this simple privacy screen.
-The movable screen can be used in different areas of your outdoor space and looks simple and appealing at the same time.
-Visit the HGTV.com to see the tutorial!
+Find PVC pipes and bedsheets to make this simple privacy screen.
+The movable screen can be used in different areas of your outdoor space and looks appealing and straightforward at the same time.
+Visit HGTV.com to see the tutorial!